khakhalin/notes/keywords/linalg.md

 If g() is affine Ax+b, then ∇g = Aᵀ, and so ∇h = Aᵀ ∇f(). (vlms p185)

 > Note: VLMS book explicitly defines gradient as a column-vector (p 36), so when they multiply a gradient by a vector, they have to flip the gradient.
-My understanding is that it is an unfortunate  **layout convention** (see [[calc4]]).
+My understanding is that it is an unfortunate  **layout convention** (see [[vector_calc]]).
 That's why above ∇(Ax) = Aᵀ, and not just A, as in other books. #todo : fix the 2 paragraphs above into a "normal" convention.

 # QR factorization